riri-rari/BLRM-BR_BOIN-BF/BOIN+BF/README.md

 THe function returns the entire patient set up dataframe (cohort), the counter (binary) for the early stops for safety and the counter (binary) for early stop for sufficient information.

+### compute_BFBOIN_at()

+This function performs the same tasks as the compute_BFBOIN() function with the difference that it acomodates the Accelerated titration scheme.
+Starting with a cohort size of 1, the function checks whetehr the first patient has a DLT or not.
+In the firts case, it will enlarge the current cohortsize to 3 (thanks to a counter variable ('counter') this happens with the change from the cohort of 1 to 3 only) and it will set the following cohort sizes to that value.
+The decision for the next cohort is taken in the same way as described in compute_BOIN() as well as the possibiloty for backfill.
+In case of no DLT, the decisin is to escalate and the possibloty for backfill is always T.

+As soon as the backfill is possible and open, patients are assigned to the backfill while the main cohort waits for the Limit\_time.
+In the case for which there is still the accelerated titration ongoing, all the patients arriving before the Limit\_time will be eventually put in the backfill arm.
+If the cohort patient experiences a DLT then the next 2 patients will be used to enlarge the cohort and while waiting for their Limit_time the incoming patients are eventually assigned to the backfill arm.
+In this scenario the decision is taken in the same way as in the compute_BOIN() function.
+To simplify the readability of the code, the function backfill\_arm() is used to compute and assign the backfilled patients.

-### BFBOIN()
+### BFBOIN() and BFBOIN_at()

 The function BFBOIN() takes in input the doses, the true probabilities of DLT and response, the cohortsize, the maximum number of patients, the total patients for backfill and the total patients for cohort (n\_max, n\_cap and n\_stop), the DLT time (DLT\_time), the rate of accrual during the DLT time (lambda) and the target DLT rate (target).
 It creates the dataframe doses\_info with all the information regarding the dose levels (dose, probability of DLT and response, the shape and scale parameters of the Weibull distributions and the state).
-It calls the get.boundary() function from the BOIN library (can be substituted with the other one) and then it calls the compute\_BFBOIN() to compute the allocation of the patients.
+It calls the get.boundary() function from the BOIN library (can be substituted with the other one) and then it calls the compute\_BFBOIN() (compute\_BFBOIN\_at()) to compute the allocation of the patients.
 It returns then the object results.

 ## Implementation